 For a waste-conscious consumer, there can be a lot of confusion in the grocery store about what the rules are for reusable containers and bags.
-While the current code doesn’t support reuse, it’s also not routinely enforced and different establishments tend to observe the rules at varying degrees – more on this ongoing saga here.
+While the previous code didn't support reuse, it was also not routinely enforced and different establishments tended to observe the rules at varying degrees – more on that saga here.
 As an obvious place to cut down on single use plastic, all that’s needed is a path put in place by the code that establishes safe, hygienic practices.

-Surfrider is bringing the issues of inconsistency and unnecessary waste to the Food Safety Advisory Committee within the Oregon Department of Agriculture (ODA).
-From there, the ODA is considering making a subcommittee that can amend rules 3.304-17 & 4-603.17 which explicitly define and set forth rules for allowable reusable and refillable containers and how to refill returnables.
+Surfrider brought the issues of inconsistency and unnecessary waste to the Food Safety Advisory Committee within the Oregon Department of Agriculture (ODA).
+From there, the ODA responded with a subcommittee that we worked with to amend rules 3.304-17 & 4-603.17 which explicitly define and set forth rules for allowable reusable and refillable containers and how to refill returnables.

 We later launched a legislative effort, through Senate Bill 545, to ensure that ODA rule-making happened in a timely fashion and that Oregon Health Authority also initiate rule-making for restaurant establishments.
 In February of 2023, ODA officially adopted the new rules and we amended SB 545 in the legislature to address just restaurants.
 In April the legislature passed the bill and it was signed by the Governor on May 8, 2023.

 Ongoing Campaign Updates